 Soon after the news of his death, gunmen took to the streets in about 20 states, setting vehicles on fire and wreaking havoc.
 62 people were reported dead.

 The operation was a victory.
-It renewed Mexico’s stance against the country’s violent drug cartels, which imports illicit substances and revived its relations with the US.
+It renewed Mexico’s stance against the country’s violent drug cartels, which import illicit substances and renewed its relations with the US.

-Hugo H., alias “El Tuli, El Mencho’s closest operative who was in charge of logistics and finances of the organisation, had begun immediately directing the response after the operation from El Grullo in Jalisco.
+Hugo H., alias “El Tuli, El Mencho’s closest operative who was in charge of logistics and finances of the organisation, had begun immediately directing the response.

 Hugo coordinated the fires and the assault on the Mexican military.
-After the Special Forces located him, he tried to flee.
-He was also killed in a confrontation after opening fire.
-The authorities seized from him, weapons, ammunition, a sum of seven million pesos and $1 million in cash.
+After the special forces located him, he tried to flee.
+He was also killed in the confrontation.